corda/corda-docs-portal/content/en/platform/corda/4.10/community/opentelemetry.md

 Corda OpenTelemetry can also be enabled or disabled via a node configuration parameter, such as `telementry.openTelemetryEnabled = true`.

 If this setting is true and the OpenTelemetry SDK has been linked to Corda as described above, the node will generate spans.
-If this setting is false, the node won't generate spans, even if the node is linked with the SDK.
+If this setting is false, the node will not generate spans, even if the node is linked with the SDK.

 ## Client API